 Happy Baby and Butterfly (8-10 min)

-• Safe & Sustainable: Unlike high-impact gym workouts, this routine is low-risk.
-It builds functional strength and protects your joints without causing injury.
+- Safe and Sustainable: Unlike high-impact gym workouts, this routine is low-risk and joint-friendly.
+It builds functional stability without the common risk of injury.

 Modifications for Beginners and Stiff Bodies